What Is The Length Of Hypotenuse Of The Triangle Below? Find Out Before Your Math Class Explodes

 Step 1: Identify the Legs

 First, look at the diagram.
-Label them a and b.
-Which sides are the legs?
+Now, which sides are the legs?
 Plus, they’re the two sides that form the right angle.
-If the triangle’s legs are 3 units and 4 units, you’re ready to roll Easy to understand, harder to ignore..
+Still, label them a and b.
+If the triangle’s legs are 3 units and 4 units, you’re ready to roll Surprisingly effective..

 Step 2: Square Each Leg